 South Fork of the Snake River Fly Fishing

-South Fork of the Snake River Fly Fishing: Rated as the top cutthroat stream in the West, the South Fork of the Snake River is the product of more than a decade of special efforts by Idaho Fish and Game, local outfitters, and catch and release ethics.
-Its development into a first class fishery is proof of the effectiveness of special regulations to protect this beautiful, native trout of the Northern Rockies.
-The South Fork is a tailwater fishery that flows out of Palisades Dam on the border of Wyoming and Idaho.
+South Fork of the Snake River Fly Fishing: Widely regarded as the West’s premier Cutthroat Trout stream, the South Fork of the Snake is the result of more than a decade of focused conservation by Idaho Fish and Game, local outfitters and strong catch‑and‑release ethics.
+Its transformation into a first‑class fishery demonstrates the effectiveness of targeted regulations in protecting this iconic native trout of the Northern Rockies.
+The South Fork is a tailwater fishery, flowing from Palisades Dam on the Wyoming–Idaho border.

 Diverse Hatches